 Student Academic Support Services (SASS) is committed to providing equal educational opportunity to Deaf /Hard of Hearing (HOH) students, ensuring that all Deaf /HOH students will have access to programs and activities offered by McDaniel College.
 Each qualified Deaf /HOH student receives reasonable accommodations to ensure equal access.

 Deaf / Hard of Hearing Student Responsibilities

-Requests for interpreters/transcribers for special events, meetings or appointments must be submitted using the Interpreting and Transcribing Services request forms below at least two business days in advance.
+Requests for interpreters/transcribers for special events, meetings or appointments must be submitted using the Interpreting and Transcribing Services request forms below at least two weeks in advance.
 A student can communicate preferences to the coordinator but should be flexible in accepting any interpreter, understanding that scheduling changes may occur and a preferred interpreter may not be available.